softace/paperclip_database/README.md

-The generated migration should be sufficient, but you may consider adding additional code to the migration such as `t.timestamps` for adding standard rails timesstamps or a referential database constraint.
+The generated migration should be sufficient, but you may consider adding additional code to the migration such as `t.timestamps` for adding standard rails timesstamps or a referential database constraint, or an index on the foreign key id column.
 If you add a refferential constraint with the option `ON DELETE CASCADE`, then you need to add the option `:cascade_deletion => true` to your paperclip `has_attached_file` declaration to let PaperclipDatabase know that the Database takes care of it.
 Otherwise PaperclipDatabase will do the cascade deletion.

 Development
 -----------